 At first, I thought a plane, train or coach (no, not an automobile) had passed too closely over, under or alongside the hotel premises.
 But the whole building did that fluid-flowing shaky thing that back in the 70s and/or 80s on some lame TV series was meant to denote a character’s flashback to an earlier scene in the story.

 The sensation of seeing the real live picture in front of me – including the friendly hotel staff – swirling from left to right and back again was quite psychedelic.
-This, come to think of it, might explain a few things about the history and cultural impact of this part of the world.
+This, come to think of it, might explain a few things about the history and remarkably capricious cultural global impact of these parts ..

-I suppose if you live here these minor and not-so minor shakes and shudders just become part of the mental landscape.
-And I believe the ‘big one’ is yet to happen at some point.
+I suppose if you live here these minor and not-so minor shakes and shudders just become part of the mental landscape somehow.

-And perhaps it’s a bit like people from abroad thinking the entire continent must be ablaze whenever we suffer particularly bad bushfires in Australia.
+And perhaps it’s a bit like people from abroad thinking the entire continent must be ablaze whenever we suffer particularly bad bushfires in one of the states that make up Australia.
 Or the way in which people in Florida or Far North Queensland somehow adapt to the regular hurricanes.

-I remember once checking in on a close friend in that subtropical region of Australia during a news blitz about one of the most potentially damaging storms set to make landfall around where he lived.
+I remember once checking in on a close friend in that subtropical region in the Deep North during a news blitz about one of the most potentially damaging storms set to make landfall around where he lived.

-After ensuring me he was fine he described the standard procedure when a big storm is expected to hit.
+After ensuring me he and his wife were fine he described the standard procedure when a big storm is expected to hit.
 “We get some candles and matches ready, pour ourselves a tall drink and sit back, waiting for the generator to kick in.”

 Maybe it’s just that the only sensible approach to living life is to go with the flow in a big way, while obviously still trying to dot the i’s and cross the t’s as far as possible.